Haraj-backend/hex-monscape/README.md

 You can try out this game online by visiting this URL: https://hex-monscape.haraj.app.

 If you want to run the game locally, make sure [make](https://linuxhint.com/make-command-linux/) & [Docker](https://docs.docker.com/get-docker/) `v20.10.23` or above already installed in your machine.
+Make sure also you already has [Docker Compose](https://docs.docker.com/compose/install/) `v2.0.1` or above.

 After that use this command to run the game: